Aditya-Kaul/hybrid_ai_personalised_learning/README.md

 ML Mentor is an innovative, AI-powered personalized learning system designed to revolutionize the way students learn machine learning concepts.
 Built around the textbook "Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow" by Aurélien Géron, this system provides an adaptive, interactive learning experience tailored to each student's needs.

 The project aims to address common challenges in e-learning, such as lack of personalization, immediate feedback, and adaptive content.
-By leveraging advanced AI technologies, including large language models and recommendation systems, AIML Tutor creates a dynamic learning environment that evolves with the student's progress.
+By leveraging advanced AI technologies, including large language models and recommendation systems, ML Mentor creates a dynamic learning environment that evolves with the student's progress.

 ## Features